satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 problems can be addressed by building upon source code management systems to provide a community of reviewers interactive access to not only the text, but also (potentially) the data, software and scripts necessary to replicate the results of a study.
-Such systems allow the community to acknowledge reviewers and quantify the quality of their contributions.
-They also ensure that the review process itself is preserved, is timely and has the ability to evolve beyond the publication date.
+Moreover, such systems enable the community to acknowledge reviewers and quantify the quality of their contributions.
+They ensure that the review process itself is preserved, is timely and has the ability to evolve beyond the publication date.
 We demonstrate that technology currently available in open code review systems support this framework.